-53. One disadvantage of this net capital formation concept is perhaps that it captures resource depletion while ignoring new discoveries and natural growth of migrating non-produced biological resources.
-Yet, such concerns of asymmetry should be placed into perspective.
-The growth of non-migrating biological natural resources is expected to be recorded in the 2025 SNA as an addition to inventories (cf. Guidance Note WS.8).
+52. A further aspect to note covers new discoveries and natural growth of migrating non-produced biological resources and any concerns of asymmetry should be placed into perspective.
+The growth of non-migrating biological natural resources is expected to be recorded in the 2025 SNA as an addition to inventories (cf. Guidance Note WS.8) - noting a distinction is made between the underlying asset (e.g., the resource rent generating capacity of forest land) and the growth of trees itself (inventories).
 While mineral assets probably remain to be classified as non-produced, part of its value is considered being produced, namely mineral exploration.
 Clearly, mineral exploration is being conceived as a self-standing knowledge asset, however it would not obtain any value without the discovery of new mineral asset deposits.
 In the natural resource accounting framework (cf. SEEA-CF, Table 5.10), the CFC of mineral exploration assets is, like the CFC of all fixed assets, recorded as a charge against the resource rent, and subsequently, against the natural resource's value.